hassanzohdy/react-hooks/README.md

   loadMore: (params?: Record<string, any>) => Promise<any>; // load more data
   goToPage: (page: number) => Promise<any>; // go to a specific page
   reset: () => Promise<any>; // load the default params
+  isFirstPage: boolean; // whether you're on the first page or not
   isLastPage: boolean; // whether you're on the last page or not
   currentPage: number; // the current page you're on response?: AxiosResponse;// the response object